balena-io-experimental/balena-migrate/README.md

 ### Preparing the Migration Environment

 The *migratecfg* folder in this repository will be your migration environment.

+Please note that all files referenced in the configuration and used during migration and are expected to be found in the migratecfg directory and are referenced by pathnames relative to this directory.

 To migrate a device you will have to copy some more files into this directory and create / edit configuration files.
 Therefore it makes sense to copy the entire folder to a different location.
 Ultimately - once your setup is complete